AppleDog77/PinkiePieRainbowDash/od_PinkieDashie/readme.txt

 Ver 1.5-1 - Added more stuff to the envelopes, changed some dialogue, bundled the MLP balloon I made, and changed the homeurl.
 (Sat, Aug 27, 2023)
 Ver 1.6 - Updated YAYA, added some new minigames, added a new icon by Remul-Lemlem, fixed some dialogue, added a couple stuff to the envelopes, added a new piece of dialogue, and updated the balloon.
 Also moved from Odie's Ocean.
 (Thu, Sep 12, 2024)
 Ver 2.0 - Ported to Simplicity Template from GT Ghost Template for more flexibility, and to remove the comments I don't need anymore.
 Fixed typos and merged the 2 shows envelopes into one.
 Added some new dialogue, and mostly kept seasons dialogue only for now.
 Added a sound effect to the menu.
 Communicate stuff and date and time in the main menu has been removed for now, until I can get it working again.
 (Mon, May 19, 2025)
+Ver 2.1 - Added blinking animations, finally!
+Added boot dialogue for Halloween/Nightmare Night, more films and TV shows to respective wordgroups, Spectre custom calibration and responses, fixed icon, changed filenames of kero and sakura menu dics, and put back date and time in menu.
+Improved the thumbnail, collisions, and right click menu.
+(Sat, Jul 12, 2025)